Man arrested after injuring 10 with knife on Tokyo train - NewsBreak

 Man arrested after injuring 10 with knife on Tokyo train

-TOKYO — (AP) — Japanese police said Saturday they arrested a man who stabbed 10 passengers on a commuter train in Tokyo hours earlier, in what Japanese media reported to be a random burst of violence unrelated to the ongoing Olympic Games.
+TOKYO — (AP) — Japanese police said Saturday they arrested a man who stabbed 10 passengers on a commuter train in Tokyo hours earlier, in what public broadcaster NHK reported to be a random burst of violence unrelated to the ongoing Olympic Games.

 The Tokyo Fire Department said nine of the 10 injured passengers were taken to nearby hospitals, while the 10th was able to walk away.
 All of the injured were conscious, fire department officials said.